Sanjay-Mahendrakar/MinionsTicTakToe/README.md

 # MinionsTicTakToe
-It's a simple Tic Tak Toe game but with Minions themes to make it stand from the usual ones.
+It's a simple TicTakToe game but with Minions themes to make it stand from the usual ones.